FerretDB/FerretDB/.github/PULL_REQUEST_CHECKLIST.md

 - no extra test coverage - see the principle of having less code for simplicity and removing the artificial complexity.
 - remove named parameters that we don't use.
 - code consistency and similarity.
+- must not treat fluky tests as lightly, ok
+- sort alphabetically linters and bulks of variables
+- for specific types, use one order everywhere